SunilVeeravalli/Bond-valuations/README.md

 Firstly, run the `Bond valuation.py` which will install all necessary packages, import them and will create the class **BondValuation** in memory.

-Note that all my calculations assume that the coupon payments are reinvested as they are received.

 ## 1. Bond value and cash flows

 #### Example
-_A bond XYZ is about to be issued on "2021-12-25" with the maturity date "2026-12-24" for a face value of £100,000 and coupon rate of 7% per annum to be paid semi-annually.
+_A bond XYZ is issued on "2021-12-25" with the maturity date "2026-12-24" for a face value of £100,000 and coupon rate of 7% per annum to be paid semi-annually.
 If the current risk free return (discount rate) available in the market is 6.5% per annum, then what would be the value of the bond?_

 ```python
 bc = BondCalculations(